Udayg68/UdayGurumurthy77/README.md

 - 👋 Hi, I’m @UdayGurumurthy77
 - 👀 I’m interested in Learning New Idea!!!
-- 🌱 I’m currently In Engineering!!!
+- 🌱 I’m currently A Student !!!
-- 💞️ I’m looking For Learning New Programming Concept!!
 - 📫 How to reach me --- You Can Reach Me Though Discord!!!

 <!---